yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III.md

 ---

 ***<a>Sassy</a>***: But what about topological quantum computers (TQC)?
-Like in many papers, the TQC is implemented by a chemical potentials, domain walls or defects in topological insulators.
+Like in many papers, the TQC is implemented by chemical potentials, domain walls or defects in topological insulators.
 A braiding is a (slow) change of the environment.
 That does not require those memories!

-And if you read the Chapter 4.3.
+And if you read Chapter 4.3.
 Clifford Operators. in paper[^2], you will see that this is true!

 ---